ionrock/digaas/README.md

 - Run `make start` to build and start the docker containers.
 The makefile includes checks to ensure that mysql and bind are running.
-- Run `make test` to run the funtional tests.
+- Run `make test` to run the functional tests.
 This will restart the digaas api before running the tests, and stop the api afterwards.